 So let’s say you made up your mind and decided to visit Mexico.
 I’m so glad for you!
 But now you may feel a little bit lost and not know what to do.
 Where should you go?
 Should you make an itinerary?
 Should you be concerned about anything in particular?
 Planning a trip to Mexico or any other part of the world should be on your to-do list.
 Planning ahead makes things so much easier in my opinion.
 It should also be an enjoyable part of your experience as a traveler.
 I get really excited when I start looking for destinations, flights, hotels, etc. I sometimes do get stressed, but it’s part of the process.
 That’s why I include some recommendations to start planning your trip.

 Select a Destination

 One of the first things you should do is picking a destination.
 But how do you choose one?
 Well, there are many factors to consider which will impact your decision:

 - Money.
 This is by far one of the top factors for many people.
 Most of us want to make the most out of our money.
 Some destinations are cheaper than others.
 If you’re traveling on a budget, you might prefer Zacatecas over Playa del Carmen just to set an example.

 - Time.
 This is another crucial factor.
-For our American friends, a trip to Mexico is just a few hours long.
+For our American friends, a road trip to Mexico may be a sensible idea.
 On the other hand, for our friends coming in from Europe or Asia, these trips are quite long.
 They’re looking at practically 2 days total for the round trip.
 Although in general, European travelers have more vacation time than Americans and time, therefore, may not be a problem for them.